Please help- I’m feeling very discouraged!

 Digestive System + Acne

-How the digestive system is linked to acne…
+How acne is linked to the digestive system

 Poor detoxification of the digestive system is one of the most common underlying causes of acne.
 It’s often overlooked because people focus on tackling the “triggers” of acne (like poor diet, skin care products, hormonal imbalances, etc).
 However, calming and avoiding triggers doesn’t tackle an underlying cause.
 Now, there are several other underlying causes for acne, but I wanted to address the digestive system in this reply first since it’s one of the most common.
 It’s also one that can be tackled right away and often improves quickly with a healthy lifestyle and a bit of support.